rsyslog/rsyslog-doc/source/tutorials/high_database_rate.rst

 The simple setup above has one drawback: the write database action is executed together with all other actions.
 Typically, local files are also written.
 These local file writes are now bound to the speed of the database action.
-So if the database is down, or threre is a large backlog, local files are also not (or late) written.
+So if the database is down, or there is a large backlog, local files are also not (or late) written.

 **There is an easy way to avoid this with rsyslog.** It involves a